Stanescu-Stefan/webhosting-site/README.md

 # webhosting-site
-a site for a webhosting company
+a site for a webhosting company using HTML/CSS/Javascript